OmerFS/HDLbits-solutions/README.md

-This page contains some of the problems found on HDLbits not all of them keep that in mind.
+This page contains solutions for some of the problems found on HDLbits.